Search SAFC

 SAGE returns in 2026

-South Australia’s largest and most exciting video games expo – SAGE: SA Game Exhibition – returns to Adelaide Studios 6-7 February, 2026, with exhibitor applications open now!
+South Australia’s largest and most exciting video games expo – SAGE: SA Game Exhibition – returns to Adelaide Studios 6-7 February, 2026, with FREE tickets out now via the Adelaide Fringe!

 A record 3,000+ people attended SAGE 2025, enjoying South Australian games ingenuity and innovation from 35 local studios and developers, cementing the event’s reputation as Adelaide’s biggest gathering of games studios and game enthusiasts.